crossplane/crossplane/design/one-pager-change-logs.md

 loss of these logs.
 Change logs entries will be written to a local location immediately, so that a healthy network connection is not required at the time an entry is generated.
-This local location doesn't necessarily need to be a highly durable and persistent location itself, they key is that we don't lose any data if we temporarily lose network connectivity while entries are being generated.
+This local location doesn't necessarily need to be a highly durable and persistent location itself, the key is that we don't lose any data if we temporarily lose network connectivity while entries are being generated.

 We should also minimize any effort into building a novel or specific system for